collective/dexterity.localroles/README.rst

 * on the "pending" state, the "stephen" user will receive the following role: Reviewer.
 * on the "published" state, the 'editors' group will receive the following roles: Editor, Reviewer.

-Those automaticaly given roles cannot be removed by the "sharing" tab (read only, as inherited roles).
+Those automaticaly given roles cannot be manually removed by the "sharing" tab (read only, as inherited roles).

+This package can be extended with dexterity.localrolesfield to define the principal in a content field.

 Installation
 ============